 “Excellent,” Dr. Noble said.
 “Your parents tell me that you and your sister are from a planet called Oberon.
 What can you tell me about that planet?”

 “You won’t believe me,” Monica said.
 “Nobody does.”

 “You don’t know that.
 The universe is such a large place.
 There’s no way Earth is the only planet that has intelligent life.
-If that’s what you want to call it.
 So, what can you tell me about Oberon?”

 “It has people, just like Earth.
-But on Oberon, the grass is pink.”
+On Oberon, the grass is pink.”